tiimgreen/github-cheat-sheet/README.md

 [*Read more about GitHub secrets.*](https://github.com/blog/967-github-secrets)

 ### Adjust Tab Space
 Adding `?ts=4` to a diff or file URL will display tab characters as 4 spaces wide instead of the default 8.
 The number after `ts` can be adjusted to suit your preference.
-This does not work on Gists, or raw file views, but a [Chrome](https://chrome.google.com/webstore/detail/tab-size-on-github/ofjbgncegkdemndciafljngjbdpfmbkn) or [Opera extension](https://addons.opera.com/en/extensions/details/github-tab-size/) can automate this.
+This does not work on Gists, or raw file views, but a [Chrome extension](https://chrome.google.com/webstore/detail/tab-size-on-github/ofjbgncegkdemndciafljngjbdpfmbkn) can automate this.

 Here is a Go source file before adding `?ts=4`: